efarrall/NoahMiner/README.md

 # EXTRA IMPORTANT: IF YOU ARE HOSTING YOU MUST git pull BEFORE STARTING THE SERVER AND PUSH THE NEW SAVE AFTER STOPPING.
 SAVE CONFLICTS CANNOT BE RESOLVED

+Also this way made with GPT so if stuff doesnt work easily tell me

 ---

 ## What you need once per computer